rodrigolosik/pokedex/README.md

-This is a simple Angular application developed using a public Pokemon API.
+This is a simple Angular application developed using a public Pokemon API - https://pokeapi.co/.

 To run this project, you just need to:
 1. clone this repo;